Rhyno: Various feuds (2006–2008)

-Rhino then wrapped up a brutal feud with Abyss, who (due to his alignment with Planet Jarrett) halted Rhino's war on Team Canada.
+In 2006, Rhino then wrapped up a brutal feud with Abyss, who (due to his alignment with Planet Jarrett) halted Rhino's war on Team Canada.
 The feud saw Abyss Black Hole Slam Rhino on to several chairs, and Rhino smash Abyss through a steel wall with the Gore.
-Their singles feud ended at Against All Odds when Rhino Gored Abyss off of a fifteen-foot ramp on to four tables.
-In April, Rhino became a member of Sting's four-man team of "Warriors", joining A.J.
-Styles and Ron Killings to fight Jeff Jarrett's "Army" in a Lethal Lockdown match at Lockdown.
+Their singles feud ended at Against All Odds on February 12 when Rhino Gored Abyss off of a fifteen-foot ramp on to four tables.
+Rhino became a member of Sting's four-man team of "Warriors", joining A.J.
+Styles and Ron Killings to fight Jeff Jarrett's "Army" in a Lethal Lockdown match at Lockdown on April 23, which Rhino's team won.

 On June 9, after Rhino defeated Jeff Jarrett at a TNA house show in the old ECW Arena in Philadelphia, he publicly acknowledged that he had been offered a contract to come back to WWE and wrestle for the new ECW.
 He stayed with TNA.
 On July 11, Rhino made an open challenge against WWE for their current incarnation of ECW.
 The shocking revelation was that he did not like the direction of the new ECW and threw the "real" ECW World Heavyweight Championship (hidden in a burlap sack as Rhino stated WWE threatened legal action if he showed it) into an oil drum and burned it (he later admitted that it was a replica, and he still has the original belt at his home).

 He then feuded with Monty Brown and Samoa Joe.
-This resulted in the three men competing at Hard Justice, which ended with Samoa Joe winning by pinning Monty Brown after slamming Brown through a table.
+This resulted in the three men competing at Hard Justice on August 13, which ended with Samoa Joe winning by pinning Monty Brown after slamming Brown through a table.
 Rhino then entered into a feud with Christian Cage, playing off their former history together in WWE, Japan, and Canada.
-The feud continued when Christian and Rhino faced off in an Eight Mile Street Fight at Bound for Glory, on October 22.
+The feud continued when Christian and Rhino faced off in an Eight Mile Street Fight at Bound for Glory on October 22.
 Christian won after a con-chair-to with a ladder, a broken table, a street sign, and some chairs on top of Rhino.
 This feud culminated on the November 16 episode of Impact!, where he faced Cage in a six-sides of steel barbed wire match.
 Cage won the match after Rhino's Gore sent him through the door of the cage.